Annie Heloise Abel: Early career: research and academic achievements

 The American Historical Association awarded her the Justin Winsor Prize in 1906 for her early work.
 That prize, created by the American Historical Association to recognize the best manuscript in the history of the Western Hemisphere, made Annie Abel an authority on national Indian policy.
 Because only teaching colleges or women's colleges would hire women, it took her some years to find full-time academic work.
-Abel served briefly as the Historian for the U.S. Indian office and taught part-time at Goucher College, a women's college outside of Washington, DC.
+Abel served briefly as the Historian for the U.S. Indian office and taught part-time at Goucher College, a women's college outside of Washington, D.C.
 She became active in local suffrage politics after she became a citizen in 1910.
 She was hired as a faculty member at Smith College in Northampton Massachusetts in 1908 and spent 12 years teaching there, moving up the academic ladder.

 While conducting research in Australia, she met and married George Cockburn Henderson, an Australian historian, in October 1922, in Adelaide, Australia.
 The following year he had a mental breakdown and was hospitalized in June 1923.
 Abel then returned to the United States.[8]
 The marriage was later dissolved.[9]
 During the 1924–1925 school year Abel taught history at Sweet Briar College in Aberdeen, Washington.
 Her parents and several siblings had settled in southwest Washington state in the 1910s where logging and fishing had brought a booming population.
 After she received the Alice Freeman Palmer Traveling Fellowship awarded by the American Association of University Women in 1925, she resumed her intensive research in England and Australia.